Digital-Platform-Services/My-NS-Account/README.md

 Change activities for both non-prod and production integrations will be restricted during this window.

-For further clarification, contact nsidentity@novascotia.ca
+For further clarification, contact nsidentity@novascotia.ca.

 ***